Kitchen Nightmares: Secrets About The Gordon Ramsay Show

 Most of the Kitchen Nightmares eateries are now closed

+Although Gordon Ramsay spent many glorious seasons transforming restaurants from one-star duds to passable eateries, apparently his professional magic wore off quickly for many of the restaurants that appeared on the show.
+In 2014, shortly after "Kitchen Nightmares" was canceled, The Daily Mail reported that 60% of the restaurants that appeared on the show had closed.
 "You don't ask to take part in a show called 'Kitchen Nightmares' if your restaurant business is booming and therefore it is not surprising that many of the restaurants which Gordon has visited over the 10 years are now closed," a spokesperson for Ramsay told The Daily Mail at the time.

 One restaurant closed before the Kitchen Nightmares episode even aired

 As we now know, most of the restaurants that appeared on "Kitchen Nightmares" didn't exactly go on to have successful runs.
 But some of the restaurants fared worse than others.
 According to The Daily Mail's report, some restaurants were closed mere months after filming.
 One restaurant — The Black Pearl in New York — closed just four days after their episode aired.
-But there is one featured restaurant that takes the cake as the unluckiest of them all: Lela's in Pomona, California closed before viewers even saw the episode.
+But there is one featured restaurant that takes the cake as the unluckiest of them all: Lela's in Pomona, California.
+It closed before viewers even saw its episode.

 Before the episode aired, one blogger noted that Lela's website and contact information had been taken offline.
 According to Screen Rant, the restaurant already faced struggles before Gordon Ramsay got in the door and was facing bankruptcy after only eight months in business.
 After the episode was over, a message flashed on viewers' screens saying: "The restaurant's debts were too much and it closed."